Bennedict Mathurin NBA Preview vs. the Cavaliers

 Cavaliers 2022-23 Defensive Insights

-- The Cavaliers were the best in the league last season, giving up 106.9 points per game.
+- The Cavaliers were the best in the league last year, conceding 106.9 points per game.

-- The Cavaliers conceded 41.2 rebounds on average last season, second in the league.
+- On the glass, the Cavaliers allowed 41.2 rebounds per contest last year, second in the league in that category.

-- The Cavaliers were the best squad in the NBA in assists conceded per game last season, at 23.0.
+- In terms of assists, the Cavaliers were No. 1 in the NBA defensively last season, conceding 23 per game.

-- The Cavaliers allowed 11.3 made 3-pointers per game last season, second in the NBA in that category.
+- The Cavaliers were the second-ranked squad in the NBA in terms of allowing three-pointers last year, giving up 11.3 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!